 - Define metal for buckles (steel or brass);

 - Choose decoration for your armour (festoons, trimming).

 - Choose your size

 If you have any difficulties with choosing, please contact our manager.
 We’ll help you to define your size, required model and its complement.

 Once all options have chosen, you need to add item to the cart and make a payment.
-After that, manager will contact you with measurement request and specification of order’s details.
+After that, manager will contact you with individual measurement request and specification of order’s details.

-All samples of presented body protection are perfect for participation in the tournaments of medieval fencing, historical festivals, bohurts and reenactment events.
+All samples of presented brigandines are perfect for participation in the tournaments of medieval fencing, historical festivals, bohurts and reenactment events.
 Depending on the complement, such defense is compliant to the standards and rules of such social movements, as SCA (The Society for Creative Anachronism), HEMA (Historical European Martial Arts), HMB (Historical medieval battles).

 Basically, brigandine is an armour, where metal plates are sewn or riveted to the base.
 Typical model of the XIV-XV centuries had small plates, which overlapped each other.
 Thick canvas or leather usually were used as base.

 This body defense had so good protective features, so it existed as protective gear in many countries during almost four centuries.
 It provided steady protection against stabs and slashes.
 At the same time, armour did not hinder the movements (generally, due to plates layout), and provided a warrior with good mobility to attack and respond for a treat.
 Front and side cuts contributed greatly to it as well.
 Moreover, unlike the chainmail brigandine did not ding, what was an advantage for a fighter in some situations.

 Rivet head on the outer side of brigandine could create certain pattern.
 Sometimes, they were decorated with embossing or gilding.
 Quite often brigandines were being covered with expensive fabrics, such as velvet or silk.
 Length could vary from waist-level armour to knee-length.
 First of all, this factor depended on the combat arm and battle technique.